kevinnorris/votingApp/README.md

 # Boilerplate for freeCodeCamp’s dynamic web application projects

-This project provides a simple setup for building full stack applications.
+This project provides a simple setup for building full stack applications in ES6.

 The backend is an API server built with [Express](http://expressjs.com/) that allows the client to access data and authenticate through api calls.
 [Passport](http://passportjs.org/) is used for authentication with third parties and [JSON Web Tokens](https://jwt.io/) for client to server authentication. [mongoose](http://mongoosejs.com/) is used to interact with a [MongoDB](https://www.mongodb.com/) database.